Quarantine - How & when a quarantine aquarium should be used

 Almost every aquarist, whether they have a reef tank with marine fish, tropical fish, freshwater fish or whatever their main tank is, sooner or later, suffers from the unpleasant problem of fish diseases.
 In many cases, when we first notice something is wrong and we notice one or more sick fish, administering the correct treatment is very complicated or even impossible.
-Therefore, it is of absolute importance we, the fish keeper, take every step in making sure our fish have the best water quality and overall environment for living in.
+Therefore, it is of absolute importance we, the fish keepers, take every step in making sure our fish have the best water quality and overall environment for living in.

 The pathogens of most parasitic infections or viral infections are introduced into the aquarium by means of newly purchased fish, plants, molluscs or live foods.
-While in the latter case, the replacement of live food with frozen food usually eliminates the threat, in the remaining cases we should quarantine new fish to allow observation and inspection before adding new fish to our main display aquarium.
+While in the latter case, the replacement of live food with frozen food usually eliminates the threat of having external parasites, in the remaining cases we should quarantine new fish to allow observation and inspection before adding new fish to our main display aquarium.
 In case of occurance of external parasites on the new fish or plant, the rest of the aquarium fish will be not infected by the new inhabitant of the fish tank.
 Moreover it's easier to treat external parasites in one fish instead of the whole tank.

 When preparing a quarantine aquarium, consider the size and number of fish and their needs.
 Overstocking will result in stressed fish and poor water quality and certainly not have a positive effect on the condition of residents and instead of helping to prevent diseases - it can cause them.